seanfreaney/fav-recipes/README.md

 __Use of Moscow prioritization__
  - While carrying out the project I forgot to implement Moscow prioritization.
 I sought advice from my mentor and they advised me to apply labels to user stories retrospectively.
 In future I will ensure correct usage of this method to better manage my future projects.

+__Site Admin Control__
+ - I am aware that there are currently no controls in terms of what a user can post and how many posts they can make.
+In a real life scenario, this application would be initially tested and worked on by the site admin and one or two others.
+As this is a minimum viable product, it is the first of many iterations.
+I believe that the current functionality provides the user with the ability to validate the notional user need if it is being used in good faith.
+However, I acknowledge that additional control is required were this application to be rolled out in full.

 ## Deployment